6. GeoTools Overview

 import org.geotools.data.simple.SimpleFeatureCollection;

-import org.geotools.data.simple.SimpleFeatureSource;
+import org.geotools.api.data.SimpleFeatureSource;

-import org.geotools.data.simple.SimpleFeatureStore;
+import org.geotools.api.data.SimpleFeatureStore;

 import org.geotools.feature.DefaultFeatureCollection;